dabapps/periodical/README.md

 # Periodical

+**A library for working with time and date series in Python.**

-The `periodical` Python module provides a convienient way of dealing with daily, weekly, monthly, quarterly and yearly date intervals.
+The `periodical` Python module provides a convienient way of dealing with time and date series.

 These are particular useful for aggregating events at differing time granualities, for example when generating graphs or reports covering a given time span.